 Conclusion

 Hiro tools are free to use, and that includes both our Ordinals Explorer and Ordinals API.
-Today, our API offers 500 RPM, and if you need a higher limit, you can apply for an API Key here.
+Today, our API offers 500 RPM, and if you need a higher limit, you can create an API key in the Hiro Platform.

 Ordinals keep Bitcoin weird, and we can’t wait to see what you build with ordinals using our free tools.
 If you need to get a hold of our team, you can always find us on the HIRO-PUBLIC channels on Discord here.